ichbinrovins/Portfolio/exampleSite/content/english/about/_index.md

     image: "/images/service-3.png"
     content: "With Hugo, you can build modern and content-focused websites without sacrificing performance or ease of use."
     bulletpoints:
-      - "Graduate Aptitude Test in Engineering(GATE) IIsc Banglore, All India Rank - 1132 2024"
+      - "Graduate Aptitude Test in Engineering(GATE), IIsc Banglore, All India Rank - 1132, 2024"
-      - "Intuitive syntax and support for popular frameworks make learning and using Hugo a breeze."
+      - "Graduate Aptitude Test in Engineering(GATE), IIT Kanpur, All India Rank - 591, 2023"
-      - "Use any front-end library or framework, or build custom components, for any project size."
+      - " National Eligibility Test (NET), CSIR India, Eligibilty for Assistant Professor , All India Rank- 37, 2023"
       - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
     button:
       enable: false